-In late September, there will be a Field Excursion to Valentia Observatory, the Met Éireann main Geophysical Observatory in Caherciveen, Co Kerry.
-The provisional date for this is Friday, 26th September.
-In view of the distance, it will be necessary to travel to Kerry on Thursday, 25th.
+On 2nd October there will be a Field Excursion to Valentia Observatory, the Met Éireann main Geophysical Observatory in Caherciveen, Co Kerry.
+In view of the distance, it will be necessary to travel to Kerry on Thursday, 1st October.
 There will be lectures and presentations at the Observatory, and students will be able to witness a radiosonde launch and learn about the geomagnetic and seismological work in addition to the meteorological programme of the Observatory.
 All students are expected to participate in the Field Excursion.

-This year, for the first time, we have arranged for another Field Trip, to Leeson House Field Studies Centre in Langton Maltravers, Dorset.
-You will be joining the Masters students from Reading University for a two-day programme of observation and weather analysis there.
+Last year, for the first time, we arranged for another Field Trip, to Leeson House Field Studies Centre in Langton Maltravers, Dorset.
+If this can be arranged again in 2009, you will be joining the Masters students from Reading University for a two-day programme of observation and weather analysis there.
 Students must bear their own travel and accommodation expenses for the Field Excursions.
-Further details about it will be available soon.
+Further details about it will be given to you as soon as they are available.